 If you're looking for the best brunch in the city, look no further.
 We've put together a list of places with the most delicious breakfast Edmonton has to offer.
 It doesn’t matter whether you're craving something sweet or savoury; brunch is here to save your grumbling stomach and fill that breakfast-less void in your day.

-As Edmonton's restaurants reopen for in-person dining, be sure to continue practicing safe spatial distancing, frequent hand washing and following the guidelines put in place to keep everyone safe.
-Check out each restaurant's website or social channels for updates to their dining services, curb-side pick-up & delivery options.
+No matter how you explore, be sure to continue practicing safe spatial distancing, frequent hand washing and following the guidelines put in place to keep everyone safe.

 Old Strathcona & Garneau